 Respiratory problems are among the most common bird sicknesses and, unfortunately, the most serious.
 If you see your bird breathing with its mouth open while it's at rest, there's a good chance that it's not only sick but has been for quite a while.
-This is one of the most serious symptoms of illness in birds, and requires immediate veterinary attention, with probable hospitalization.
+This requires immediate veterinary attention and may lead to hospitalization.

 Birds are, by nature, hygienic animals that bathe frequently and preen their feathers daily to keep them clean.
 If you notice feathers around your bird's face or rump that appear messy or stuck together, it's an indication that your pet could be sick.
 Monitor the bird's food consumption and droppings closely for a day or so, note any changes, and relay this information to your vet.

 As with many common signs of illness in birds, prolonged, repetitive bobbing of the tail can indicate a respiratory infection.
 Unlike people, birds lack a diaphragm that separates the chest cavity from the stomach.
 The muscles located at the base of the tail help birds breathe by playing a part in expanding their lungs for air intake.